whiteout-io/mail/README.md

 ### Testing

-You can download a prebuilt bundle under [releases](https://github.com/whiteout-io/mail-html5/releases) or build your own from source:
+You can download a prebuilt bundle under [releases](https://github.com/whiteout-io/mail-html5/releases) or build your own from source (requires [node.js and npm](http://nodejs.org/download/)):

-    npm install && grunt
+    npm install && npm test

-This builds the Chrome Packaged App bundle **DEV.zip** which can be installed under [chrome://extensions](chrome://extensions) in developer mode.
+This will download all dependencies, run the tests and build the Chrome Packaged App bundle **DEV.zip** which can be installed under [chrome://extensions](chrome://extensions) in developer mode.

-Run the unit tests locally:

-    npm test

 ## License